AddressFinder/addressfinder-bigcommerce/README.md

         })(document, window);
         </script>
         ```
-6. Replace the `ADDRESSFINDER_DEMO_KEY` placeholder in the snippet you added in the previous step with your own AddressFinder key and save.
+6. Replace the `ADDRESSFINDER_NZ_DEMO_KEY` placeholder in the snippet you added in the previous step with your own AddressFinder key and save.

 #### Obtaining a licence key